-The company recognises its obligations under the Health and Safety (First-Aid) Regulations 1981 and realises that by providing suitable first aid facilities, having regard to the nature of our undertaking and the number and location of our employees, we may reduce the immediate impact of any accident.
+The company recognises its obligations under the Health and Safety (First Aid) Regulations 1981 and realises that by providing suitable first aid facilities, having regard to the nature of our undertaking and the number and location of our employees, we may reduce the immediate impact of any accident.

-- Appoint and train sufficient numbers of first aid personnel to undertake duties of 'Appointed Persons' and/or qualified 'First-Aiders'. - Provide and maintain suitable and sufficient first-aid equipment. - Ensure that first-aid equipment and personnel are readily available. - Provide additional training for first-aid personnel as necessary to take into account any specific hazards. - Communicate the arrangements made for First Aid to all employees.
+- Appoint and train sufficient numbers of first aid personnel to undertake duties of 'Appointed Persons' and/or qualified 'First Aiders'. - Manage mental ill-health risks appropriate to the nature of the company. - Provide and maintain suitable and sufficient first-aid equipment. - Ensure that first-aid equipment and personnel are readily available. - Provide additional information and training for first aid personnel as necessary to take into account any specific hazards. - Provide information and training for managers and employees and appoint mental health-trained first aiders. - Communicate the arrangements made for First Aid to all employees.